 How to choose the right shipping integration for your retail or wholesale business

-In today’s super competitive online arena, with Amazon and eBay offering free and fast delivery options, retailers need to be even smarter with their order fulfilment and shipping processes.
+In today’s super competitive online arena, with Amazon and eBay offering free and fast delivery options, retailers and wholesalers need to be even smarter with their order fulfilment and shipping processes.

 Speed of delivery is fast becoming a point of difference for some and a sticking point for others.
 Once you have streamlined your fulfilment processes, such as removing bottle necks with automation, you will need to think about how you get your orders out the door.